openfoodfacts/openfoodfacts-infrastructure/docs/observability.md

 Prometheus will call the service as if it was a metric exporter with the appropriate target (that you set through `target` on `__param_target` in the configuration (if you use [multi-target exporter pattern](https://prometheus.io/docs/guides/multi-target-exporter/#querying-multi-target-exporters-with-prometheus))

+## Exposing metrics behind a proxy

+Prometheus server is in OVH datacenter.
+To expose metrics from Free datacenter through the internet, we use the nginx reverse proxy.

+See free-exporters site configuration, and scraper configuration.

 ### Testing it on monitoring container

 Blackbox is on port 9105 so you can test it, for example using: